supnate/rekit/docs/one-action-one-file.md

 2. Easy to maintain: action files are now small and easy to be found by file name.
 3. Easy to test: one test file corresponds to one action which also includes both action and reducer test.
 4. Easy to write tools: no need to parse code when creating a tool to generate Redux boilerplate code.
 A file template is enough.
-5. Easy to analyse: cross-topic actions could be easily found by static analysis
+5. Easy to analyze: cross-topic actions could be easily found by static analysis